 In today’s blog post we will discuss the findings from the 2016 research study 1.14 Billion Strong: Indigenous Economic Performance in Atlantic Canada, by Group ATN Consulting Inc. in partnership with the Atlantic Policy Congress of First Nations Chiefs Secretariat.
 The study found Indigenous communities and businesses contribute greatly to the Atlantic economy with the Atlantic Indigenous Economy totalling around $1,144,000,000.

-That number has grown to $1.6 billion according to a 2019 study Highlighting Successful Atlantic Businesses conducted by APEC.
+That number has grown to $1.6 billion in Atlantic Indigenous business revenue according to a 2019 study Highlighting Successful Atlantic Businesses conducted by APEC.